ashishj12/EduTrack/readme.md

-# EduTrack - AI-Powered Attendance Management System
+# EduTrack - Image Based Attendance Management System

-## 📌 Project Overview
+## Project Overview

-EduTrack is an innovative attendance management system that leverages AI-based facial recognition technology to automate and streamline attendance tracking in educational institutions.
-The system is designed with role-based access controls for students, faculty, and administrators, providing customized experiences through dedicated dashboards.

-The application eliminates manual attendance processes, reduces administrative overhead, and ensures accurate attendance records through its advanced facial recognition capabilities.
+EduTrack is a smart attendance system built for schools, colleges, and universities.
+It uses Image Based recognition to take attendance automatically, so there’s no need for roll calls or manual tracking.

+With personalized dashboards for students, teachers, and administrators, everyone gets the tools they need, right at their fingertips.

+By cutting out the paperwork and streamlining the process, EduTrack saves time, reduces errors, and makes managing attendance simple, fast, and accurate.

-## 🚀 Key Features
+## Key Features

-- **AI-Powered Face Recognition**: Automated attendance tracking using facial recognition technology.
+- **Image Based Face Recognition**: Automated attendance tracking using facial recognition technology.
 - **Role-Based Access Control**: Separate interfaces for administrators, faculty, and students.
 - **Secure Authentication**: Hardcoded credentials in MongoDB Atlas without registration route.
 - **Cloud-Based Storage**: Data persistence using MongoDB & MongoDB Atlas.